thacherT1D/webdevstuff/Client_Side_Frameworks_(Angular)/Unit-1/08-intro-to-events.desc.md

 # Angular - Intro to Events

 ## Objectives
+- Compare and contrast angular events to browser events.
-- Use `ng-click` to trigger
+- Use angular event directives to handle user input.
-- Objective 2
+- Discuss `ng-submit` anti-patterns.

 ## Resources